quii/learn-go-with-tests/generics.md

 In this case, we get away with it; the test compiles, and it fails as we'd hope, although the error message `got 1, want 1` is unclear; but do we want to be able to compare strings with integers?
 What about comparing a `Person` with an `Airport`?

 Writing functions that take `interface{}` can be extremely challenging and bug-prone because we've _lost_ our constraints, and we have no information at compile time as to what kinds of data we're dealing with.

+This means **the compiler can't help us** and we're instead more likely to have **runtime errors** which could affect our users, cause outages, or worse.

 Often developers have to use reflection to implement these *ahem* generic functions, which is usually painful and can hurt the performance of your program.